link422/F24_Team3_TennisBallCollector/Reports/Detailed Design Ashli.md

 ## Overview of Proposed Solution

 The proposed solution for this Motor subsystem is to provide user controlled motors on the pre-existing wheels of the tennis ball collector.
-3-4 motors, FIT0492-A: GEARMOTOR 50 RPM 12V METAL [2], will be controlled by 2 motor drivers, Sabertooth dual 12A motor driver (Sabertooth 2x12) [4] (one for the collector's [1] front small wheels, and the other for the back larger wheels).
+4 motors, 83 RPM Metal DC motor (GB37Y3530-12V-83R) [2], will be controlled by 2 motor drivers, Sabertooth dual 12A motor driver (Sabertooth 2x12) [4] (one for the collector's [1] front small wheels, and the other for the back larger wheels).
 Connectivity outside the motor subsystem will be through the motor drivers [4] that will satisfy specifications including connecting DC motors [2] to power supply and raspberry pi [3], connecting tennis ball collector's wheels to the Raspberry Pi, controlling movement and rotation of the collector [1] without any manual help, and recieving inputs of direction from RC subsystem.

-Through the use of a more generic version of the same motor driver type, the Sabertooth dual 12A motor driver [4] will be configured to operate using the schematic featured in the Buildable Schematic section and connection of motors using a casing model similar to the 775 Motor Casing [8].
+The Sabertooth dual 12A motor driver [4] will be configured to operate using the schematic featured in the Buildable Schematic section and connection of motors using a casing model similar to the 775 Motor Casing [8].
 These will be attached to the Mower Caster Bracket [6] for the front wheels and inside of connector drum for the back wheel motors.
 IEEE Standard 112 [9] testing will commence once all required motor components have been received and the necessary equipment has been prepared and verified for functionality.

 ## Interface with Other Subsystems